the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.0.2] 2015-12-16 =

+* Tweak - Removing dates from ticket emails when those tickets are attached to non The Events Calendar event posts
+* Fix - Fixed a settings page URL

 = [4.0.1] 2015-12-10 =

 * Tweak - Removed The Events Calendar-specific fields from the Attendees Report as defaults.
 The Events Calendar will now hook into the report and inject event-specific fields